mdn/community-meetings/2024-03-27/minutes.md

 [Ruth John]
 I think there is some "how to use GitHub" stuff in both places, we should review it again.
-We can review the contributing MD on content that we link to, revise that and make sure that when people do click on Contributing they're taken still to MDN rather than back and forth.
+We can review the contributing.md on content that we link to, revise that and make sure that when people do click on Contributing they're taken still to MDN rather than back and forth.

 [Estelle]
 The other thing we can do is since it's all markdown; point to the blob on GitHub which is actually then automatically rendered so it's just written in one place.